UniMath/agda-unimath/src/foundation/connected-maps.lagda.md

 ### The type `Connected-Map-Into-Truncated-Type l2 k k A` is contractible

+This remains to be shown.

 ### The type `Connected-Map-Into-Truncated-Type l2 k l A` is `k - l - 2` truncated

+This remains to be shown.